Feeling down as the year ends? Expert advice on coping with festive season blues

 As for Dr Lim, he beats the stress of year-end festive planning by adopting a new mindset.
 “I tell myself that whilst the festive season is symbolic in many ways, it is simply another day of the year,” he said.
 That takes the pressure off the mentality that “big gatherings, meet-ups or big meals with many people” is necessary and in doing so, “decreases the stress of having to cramp them into the year end”.

-If you have to gift shop and party plan (according to social distancing regulations, of course), Lim suggests using the time you spend queueing at the cashier or taxi stand to good use rather than feeling stressed and trapped.
+If you have to gift shop and party plan, Lim suggests using the time you spend queueing at the cashier or taxi stand to good use rather than feeling stressed and trapped.

 “Use the time to clear your mind of things that you cannot currently attend to, make a gratitude list, listen to your favourite audiobook or podcast, practise mindfulness, or just take the time to catch your breath,” Lim suggested.